botanalytics/docs/docs/metrics/audience/acquisition/source/distribution.md

 #### Source Optimization

-By analyzing the distribution, marketers can make data-driven decisions to optimize underperforming sources and allocate more resources to high-performing ones.
+Marketers can make data-driven decisions to optimize underperforming sources and allocate more resources to high-performing ones based on the distribution.

 ### Challenges and Considerations

 #### Data Accuracy

 Ensure that data tracking mechanisms accurately attribute users to the correct acquisition sources or channels.
-Proper tracking and analytics tools are essential.

 #### Source Naming